Access Privileges

 RestrictHome (-H)

-No user may access files outside of their home directory, with two exceptions.
-Folders declared by AllowPath can be accessed as absolute pathnames.
-On non-Windows systems, symbolic links will be honored with some limitations.
+Users may not access files outside of their home directory, with two exceptions.
+Folders declared by AllowPath can be accessed as absolute pathnames, and symbolic links will be followed with some limitations.

 WriteListOnly (-W)